 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-This amendment addresses the higher data rate capabilities of clause 20.
-SUN FSK PHY in IEEE Std 802.15.4™-2015 for Japan and as such is unique to the particular set of capabilities of this standard and these PHYs.
+This amendment addresses the higher data rate capabilities of SUN FSK PHY in IEEE Std 802.15.4 for Japan and as such is unique to the particular set of capabilities of this standard and these PHYs.

 Technical Feasibility